shybovycha/security-labs/lab1/readme.md

 We can fix the mistakes in the last message.
 Yet, the meaning we got:

-    The secuet message is: When using a stream cipher, never use the key more than once
+    The secret message is: When using a stream cipher, never use the key more than once